kritika-srivastava/The-Sparks-Foundation-Tasks/README.md

 [<img align = right height = 50 width = 50 src = https://cdn4.iconfinder.com/data/icons/project-management-4-2/65/161-512.png>](https://github.com/kritika-srivastava/The-Sparks-Foundation-Tasks/blob/master/Task-5_Superstore.xlsx)

 ### # Task-5 : To Explore Business Analytics (Level - Beginner & Intermediate)
-_Please click on the image on left side to view my solution (preferably youtube)._
+_Please click on the images on right side to view my solution (preferably youtube)._

 1. Perform ‘Exploratory Data Analysis’ on the provided dataset ‘SampleSuperstore’
 1. As a business manager, try to find out the weak areas where you can work to make more profit.